cozyGarage/Tetris/README.md

 <img width="349" alt="Screenshot 2023-05-25 at 0 20 07" src="https://github.com/cozyGarage/Tetris/assets/9263674/e0d659ab-103e-4706-9a8b-c6a2a7dffac6">

-here is how we use id to mark those blocks
+here is how we use id to mark those blocks.
+Emptry cell will be present with value zero, cyan tile present with value 1, blue tile present with value 2, orange tile has value 3, yellow tile has value 4, green tile has value 5, purple tile has value 6, red tile has value 7.

 <img width="348" alt="Screenshot 2023-05-25 at 0 20 21" src="https://github.com/cozyGarage/Tetris/assets/9263674/94ab7645-f44f-407a-8fea-7c26a29afd7a">